Skip to main content

 Install Packages

-!pip install 'tecton-gen-ai[tecton,langchain,llama-index,dev]' langchain-openai llama-index-llms-openai
+_ = !pip install 'tecton-gen-ai[tecton,langchain,llama-index,dev]' langchain-openai llama-index-llms-openai

 Features as Tools

 In the following cell you’ll create a Tecton Agent with a simple prompt and two different feature views for the LLM as tools.
 The system prompt in this example, instructs the LLM to address the user by name and to only suggest restaurants that in near the location.
-In order to address the use by name the LLM will need to use a tools.
+In order to address the user by name the LLM will need to use a tool.
 The location is configured to be provided as part of the context in the request by using a RequestSource object.

-from tecton_gen_ai.agent import AgentService, AgentClient
+from tecton_gen_ai.fco import prompt, AgentService, AgentClient

-from tecton_gen_ai.utils.tecton import make_request_source
+from tecton_gen_ai.utils.tecton_utils import make_request_source

 def restaurant_recommender_agent( user_info_fv, recent_visit_fv):